How the Sourcepoint CMP helps you comply with IAB TCF v2.0

 You can always create the right look and feel for your site through our message builder.
 Choose from our library of TCF v2 consumer message templates which use standardized IAB terminology, or utilize the custom CSS feature.
 For global audiences, we provide translations for standard IAB definitions in 30 languages.

 Vendor list CURATION

-Our Vendor Scan tool includes a scalable, automated process for detecting and adding IAB and non-IAB vendors alike.
+Our proprietary scanning technology enables a scalable, automated process for detecting and adding IAB and non-IAB vendors alike.
 IAB vendors can be automatically categorized under TCF v2 purposes.
 Non-IAB vendors can be separated out visually in your consent messages.

-Curating your vendor list empowers you to close compliance gaps, maximize revenue, and grow trust among users.
-Gain even deeper insight into the practices and performance of your partners with DIAGNOSE scanning technology.
+Curating your vendor list empowers you to close compliance gaps, maximize revenue, and grow trust with your audience.
+Gain even deeper insight into the practices and performance of your partners with DIAGNOSE tool.

 GOOGLE ADDITIONAL CONSENT

 Sourcepoint’s CMP supports Google ATP (Ad Tech Partner) vendors using Google’s Additional Consent Mode.
 When collecting consent from those ATP vendors that are not part of the TCF v2 framework, you also need to pass an Additional Consent signal to Google.
 Because Google works with vendors outside of the IAB framework, utilizing Additional Consent is becoming a critical component to maintain and grow revenues while complying with TCF v2.